 Classroom and Remote Learning With DCMP Accessible Videos

 Editor's Note: This post has been updated to include information on using Zoom to stream DCMP videos.

-Teachers and parents across the country are taking advantage of DCMP's resources for remote learning.
-For educators who have at least one student with a disability and wish to implement tools for remote learning, DCMP can help ensure that educational videos are accessible for students learning at home as well as in the classroom.
+Teachers and parents across the country are taking advantage of DCMP's resources for classroom and remote learning.
+For educators who have at least one student with a disability, DCMP can help ensure that educational videos are accessible for students learning at home as well as in the classroom.

 DCMP has thousands of videos that are accessible and can be viewed on PCs, smartphones, tablets, Roku, Apple TV, and the iOS app.
 Educators can use DCMP's accessible videos for all their students, online and in the classroom, ensuring an equitable learning experience.
 There are no charges for membership or any of DCMP's services.

 - Teachers can use video conferencing apps like Zoom to share DCMP videos with students.
 Sharing DCMP videos in Zoom appears to work fine on Apple computers, but some Zoom users report issues with Windows.
 While we recommend creating Student Accounts for reliability, we have found a solution that may work if you are using the Chrome browser in Windows.